 One of the main changes is the planned end of Section 21 ‘no-fault’ evictions, which currently allow landlords to end a tenancy without giving a reason.

-The Act proposes that Section 21 will be abolished for both new and existing tenancies on the same commencement date, which has not yet been announced.
+From 1st May 2026, Section 21 will be abolished for both new and existing tenancies.
 This approach aims to avoid a two-tier system and give tenants security from day one.

 3. New and amended Section 8 grounds for possession